huayl/go-micro/README.md

 ### What happened to Go Micro?

 Go Micro has now been renamed to Nitro.
-Go Micro moved back to being a personal project.
-So no longer lives under the organisation github.com/micro.
+Go Micro moved back to being a personal project so no longer lives under the organisation github.com/micro.
-The company is now doubling down on Micro itself and has pulled in the needed interfaces to consolidate a Server, Framework and CLI into one tool.
+The company is now doubling down on [Micro](https://github.com/micro/micro) itself and has pulled in the needed interfaces to consolidate a Server, Framework and CLI into one tool.
 Go Micro is now no longer maintained by a company.
 Yet it continued to create confusion even as a personal repo.
 So for that reason, we're renaming to Nitro.
 Find an archived copy of Go Micro v2 at [microhq/go-micro](https://github.com/microhq/go-micro).

 ### Why has the license changed from Apache 2.0 to Polyform Noncommercial

 Go Micro was largely a solo maintained effort for the entirety of its lifetime.
 It has enabled the creation of a company called Micro Services, Inc. which now focuses on [Micro](https://github.com/micro/micro) as a Service and has consolidated any interfaces here into a service library in that project.
 For the most part, Go Micro was unfunded and in some ways under appreciated.
 In version 3.0, going back to something of a personal project of more than 6 years
 I have made the hard decision to relicense as a noncommercial project.
-For any commercial applications I am looking for [github sponsorship](https://github.com/sponsors/asim) so that I can then use those funds for maintenance and support efforts.

 ### Where are all the plugins?

-The plugins now live in [github.com/asim/nitro-plugins](https://github.com/asim/nitro-plugins).
-This was to reduce the overall size and scope of Go Micro to purely a set of interfaces and standard library implementations.
-Go Plugins is Apache 2.0 licensed but relies on Nitro interfaces and so again can only be used in noncommercial setting without a commercial license.
+The plugins now live in [github.com/microhq/go-plugins](https://github.com/microhq/go-plugins).
+The project is now archived.

 ### What's the new direction of Nitro?